 What Is a Self-Proving Affidavit (Self-Proving Will)?

-A self-proving affidavit is created by having witnesses sign the affidavit before a notary public, attesting under penalty of perjury that they saw the testator (you) sign the will, that you signed willingly and voluntarily and that you agreed the will contained your intentions for the disposition of your property.
+A self-proving affidavit is created by having witnesses sign the affidavit before a notary public, attesting under penalty of perjury that they saw the testator (you) sign the will, that you signed willingly and voluntarily, and that you agreed the will contained your intentions for the disposition of your property.

 What does it mean if a will is self-proving?

-If a will is self-proving, that means the witness signatures don’t need to be proven as part of the probate process.
+If a will is self-proving, the witness signatures don’t need to be proven as part of the probate process.
 In most states, you can make your will self-proving by attaching an affidavit to the will.